 On the evening before the interview, applicants will have the opportunity to speak with current residents, during which time they can ask any informal questions they would like.
 The times of this meet and greet will be determined in advance.

-The interview day will begin with a live presentation by one of the Co-Chairs of the Residency Selection Committee.
+The interview day will include a live presentation by one of the Co-Chairs of the Residency Selection Committee.
 During this presentation the structure of the Residency Training program will be reviewed, along with a description of the program’s curriculum, resident activities and opportunities, and brief discussions of life at the University of Michigan and in Ann Arbor.
 This presentation will last approximately 35 minutes.
 Following this, the Program Director, the Chief Residents, the Associate Chair of Departmental Life and Well-being, and the Departmental Chair will introduce themselves and speak briefly (for 5-10 minutes each) about the Residency Training Program.

 The formal interview experience will begin.
 All applicants will participate in each activity, although not necessarily in the order listed as follows: